-Fireworks and other sudden loud noises can cause stress and anxiety in pets.
-Find out how to desensitise them gradually over time so that they’re well prepared for fireworks season.
+Fireworks and other sudden loud noises can cause stress and anxiety in dogs and cats.
+Find out how to desensitise them gradually over time, so that they’re well prepared for fireworks season.

 Why do pets react badly to fireworks?

 As their hearing is so acute, pets can find fireworks and other unexpected loud noises stressful.
 Fireworks go off at irregular intervals, with no warning and no way of knowing how long the loud bangs and whistles will go on for.
 All of this triggers disorientation, anxiety and distress.

 Fortunately, this reaction isn’t inevitable for all pets.
 It’s possible to help dogs and cats get used to loud noises so that they eventually have a calmer response.
 It takes patience and perseverance, but it’s well worth the effort.
 The reward is a happy, calm pet who can endure the experience of hearing fireworks without feeling distressed and running away to hide.

 Desensitisation (DS) for dogs and cats is the gradual reduction in reaction to a source of anxiety over time, and counterconditioning (CC) is the changing of an emotional reaction to a source of anxiety, from a negative/anxious response to a positive response.

 With fireworks, the process involves exposing your pet to audio recordings of fireworks over a few months, very quietly at first and gradually increasing the volume.
 To get the best results, we recommended that you start at least six months before fireworks season.

 Before you start, make sure you have the following:

 - A safe haven: a calm, quiet space to carry out the DSCC training – establish this a few weeks before you begin.
 You might like to spray the area with a pet-friendly pheromone, which can help ease stress and anxiety

 - Audio recordings of fireworks – there are some available from Dogs Trust